 The Nat property hosts a number of significant exploration targets, some of which have received preliminary evaluation in the past.
 While none of the data is believed to be erroneous, most of it would be regarded as dated.
 As a result, a two phase program of exploration is proposed.
-Phase 1 would include establishing a picket grid over the Northern, Central, and Southern targets and a second small grid over the Far South target for follow up geochemical and geophysical (magnetic and Induced Potential) surveys.
+Phase 1 would include establishing a picket grid over the Northern, Central, and Southern targets and a second small grid over the Far South target to expand upon the geochemical results and to complete geophysical (magnetic and Induced Potential) surveys.
 The larger grid should be established with an 8000m long baseline oriented at 000° with 2000m long lines spaced 200m apart.
 This line orientation will cross the trend of the magnetic and EM anomalies.
 The Far South target should be covered with a 2000m base line again oriented at 000° with 2000m long lines spaced 200m apart.
-Geophysical surveys (magnetics and Induced Potential) should be initially completed at

-400m line spacing, with a 200m line spacing over known conductors, resulting in 83line km of grid being surveyed.
+Geophysical surveys (magnetics and Induced Potential) should be initially completed at 400m line spacing, with a 200m line spacing over known geochemical anomalies and conductors, resulting in 83line km of grid being surveyed.
+Surveys should include Ah sampling as well as the collection of appropriate material for Ph measurements.